daler/docker-rw2019/README.md

   samtools view data/y.bam
 ```

+Explanation:

+- mount the current working directory *outside* the container to the directory
+  `/data` *inside* the container
+- `$(pwd)` is an argument evaluated on the host system, not in the docker
+  container
+- `/data` was created automatically inside the container at run time
+- The result is that the container can see everything in the working directory
+  at `/data`, so the command run inside the container reflects this location
+  and we get output as expected

+---

 Output should be:

 ```
 AAGGGTCGT:DBR4KXP1:220:C27T3ACXX:7:1211:12450:44710     16      chr1    16286   255     3S33M   *       0       0    ATCTACACTGGGAGACACAGCAGTGAAGCTGAAATG     HGIIFGEIJJJJJJJIJJJJIJIJJJJJIJJJJJJJ    NH:i:1  HI:i:1  AS:i:32 nM:i:0  NM:i:0MD:Z:33 jM:B:c,-1       jI:B:i,-1       RG:Z:foo